rudolffu/qsofitmore/README.md

 ## 2. Tutorial

 This tutorial can be run under `examples` directory of `qsofitmore`.
-For basics of `PyQSOFit`, see https://github.com/legolason/PyQSOFit/blob/master/example/example.ipynb

 ### 2.1 Generate line parameter file